 I’d suggest it’s both historical as well as social.

-Historic experiences often lead to behavioural patterns.
-When those past sexual dalliances were less than stellar, it's likely to adversely affect your future experiences.
+Historic experiences often lead to behavioral patterns.
+When those past sexual dalliances were less than stellar, it’s likely to adversely affect your future experiences.

 You cannot get what you’ve never had unless you’re willing to do what you’ve never done!

 So it’s time to rethink and take stock of what it is you want when it comes to ultimate pleasure.

 What’s has gone wrong with your past sex life?

 What do you want to try that’s different?